Richard A. Clarke: Clinton administration

 Clarke was involved in supervising the investigation of Ramzi Yousef, one of the main perpetrators of the 1993 World Trade Center bombing, who had traveled to the United States on an Iraqi passport.
 Yousef is the nephew of Khalid Sheikh Mohammed, a senior al-Qaeda member.
 Many in the Clinton administration and the intelligence community believed Yousef's ties were evidence linking al-Qaeda's activities and the government of Iraq.

 In February 1999, Clarke wrote the Deputy National Security Advisor that a reliable source reported Iraqi officials had met with Bin Laden and may have offered him asylum.
 Clarke advised against surveillance flights to track bin Laden in Afghanistan: he said that anticipating an attack, "old wily Usama will likely boogie to Baghdad," where he would be impossible to find.
 That year Clarke told the press in official statements that "Iraqi nerve gas experts" and al-Qaeda were linked to an alleged joint-chemical-weapons-development effort at the Al-Shifa pharmaceutical factory in Sudan.

-Michael Scheuer is the former chief of the bin Laden Unit at the Counterterrorist Center at the CIA.
-Matthew Continetti wrote:

-Scheuer believes that Clarke's risk aversion and politicking negatively impacted the hunt for bin Laden prior to September 11, 2001.
-Scheuer stated that his unit, codename "Alec," had provided information that could have led to the capture and or killing of Osama bin Laden on ten occasions during the Clinton administration, only to have his recommendations for action turned down by senior intelligence officials, including Clarke.

 Operation Orient Express

 In 1996, Clarke entered into a secret pact with Madeleine Albright, then U.S. ambassador to the UN, Michael Sheehan, and James Rubin, to overthrow U.N.
 Secretary-General Boutros Boutros-Ghali, who was running unopposed for a second term in the 1996 selection.
 They dubbed the pact "Operation Orient Express" to reflect their hope "that many nations would join us in doing in the UN head."
 However, every other member of the Security Council voted for Boutros-Ghali.
 Despite severe criticism, Clarke and Sheehan prevailed upon President Clinton to resist international pressure and continue the US's solo veto.
 After four deadlocked meetings of the Security Council, Boutros-Ghali suspended his candidacy.
-He is the only U.N.
-Secretary-General ever to be denied a second term by a Security Council member veto.
+He is the second U.N.
+Secretary-General ever to be denied a second term by a Security Council member veto, after Kurt Waldheim.

 The United States fought a four-round veto duel with France, forcing it to back down and accept the selection of US-educated Kofi Annan as the next Secretary-General.
 In his memoirs, Clarke said that "the entire operation had strengthened Albright's hand in the competition to be Secretary of State in the second Clinton administration."